palmergs/searchserver/README.md

 # searchserver

-HTTP server to search for strings in documents
+HTTP server to search for strings in documents.
+What is this good for?
+Not a whole lot, but if you have a fairly static set of tokens and a large number of document that you want to search to see if they contain those tokens this might be tool for you.
+Unfortunately, this code base is now about 5 years old and I wouldn't trust it any farther than I could throw it so use at your own risk.

 Usage: